michelk/saga-cmd.hs/README.md

     For example

-        sagaChain --from xyz-grid --to hillshade --parameters xyzSep=tabulator:xyzCellSize=0.5
+        sagaPipe --from xyz-grid --to hillshade --parameters sep=tabulator:d=0.5

 ## `sagaTopo`